How to buy an apartment in Montenegro

 1. Apply for a cash loan in your country.

-To apply for a mortgage on an apartment in Montenegro, you need to submit a list of personal documentation to the bank, as well as a certificate of income for 3 months.
+To apply for a mortgage on an apartment in Montenegro, you need to submit a list of personal documentation to the bank, as well as a certificate of income for three months.
 All documents must be translated into Montenegrin.